 Actor, martial artist and self-proclaimed “knucklehead,” Neil hails from Orlando, Florida and has studied Shotokai Karate, Jujutsu, Judo, Tae Kwan Do, Capoeira, and many more disciplines that this writer cannot pronounce.
 He bobs, he weaves, he dodges and roundhouse-kicks better than Chuck Norris on his best day.
 It is a little-known urban legend that at the age of four he roundhouse-kicked a car and walked away with little more than a few bumps and bruises.

 Neil’s extensive martial arts training unexpectedly paved the road to acting when he appeared on the TV show WMAC masters at age 14.
 In addition to portraying Guillermo, the unlikely leader of a band of survivors in The Walking Dead, Neil has appeared in multiple television roles, including the series Harry’s Law, Suits, Castle, Borderline Coyotes, Weeds and more recently on NCIS.
-He has also done his part to save the world from aliens in Battle: Los Angeles.
+He also appeared in 2009’s Fast & Furious, and has also done his part to save the world from aliens in Battle: Los Angeles.

-Between acting and roundhouse-kicking, Neil devotes time to his family and friends, and can also be found making appearances on the comic-convention circuit.
-Keep an eye out for Neil in Bayou Tales, currently in production.
-Don’t forget to stop by his website to see what’s happening, and above all don’t miss out on the ongoing web series Heroic Daze!
+Between acting and roundhouse-kicking, Neil devotes time to the things that matter the most – family and friends.
+He can also be found making appearances on the comic-convention circuit.
+Don’t forget to stop by his website to see what’s happening!

 We’re giving you another excerpt from the debut Zombie Survival Crew Anthology: Undead Is Not An Option, but don’t forget, YOU can be a part of the second anthology!!
 Click here for more details.